 At Silkman Law Firm Injury & Accident Lawyer, we focus exclusively on helping people who have been injured in Phoenix.
-This gives us particular insight and experience in dealing with aggressive insurance companies, trucking companies, and defense attorneys.
-We fight fiercely for our clients because we see them as real people with real concerns, not just claim numbers.
+This gives us particular insight and experience in dealing with aggressive local insurance companies, trucking companies, and defense attorneys.
+We fight fiercely for our personal injury clients because we see them as real people with real concerns, not just claim numbers.
 Our goal is to make things right for our clients.

 Why Tractor-Trailer Truck Accidents Are More Complicated

-Trucking accident claims are often more complex than those involving other motor vehicle collisions because they typically involve:
+Our Phoenix truck accident lawyers know that trucking accident claims are often more complex than those involving other motor vehicle collisions because they typically involve:

 - More serious injuries.
 The size of commercial trucks means that they impart much greater forces in the event of a collision.
 This increases the likelihood that someone is going to be seriously injured as a result.
 In addition to the initial pain and trauma, serious injuries typically require more intensive medical treatment, including surgery or rehabilitative therapy.
 Furthermore, serious injuries are more likely to result in chronic or long-term conditions that have debilitating effects of their own.